unstoppabledomains/dev-docs/identity/quickstart/retrieve-client-credentials.md

 # Retrieve Client Credentials

-Login with Unstoppable is a versatile feature with several integration pathways available for developers.
+Unstoppable Login is a versatile feature with several integration pathways available for developers.
 This guide will step you through your first login integration with one of several supported libraries.

 <embed src="/snippets/_login-mainnet-warning.md" />